 JDT: The biggest issues on the horizon are the continued pressure on reimbursement and the changes to the way care is delivered.
 Companies are looking for faster and less expensive ways to deliver the same care.
 The biggest impediment to that is going to be regulations that don’t keep pace.
 The law students of today will be asked by clients to help them create those new care models while still keeping an eye to regulatory requirements that may not have been written with those new models in mind.

 JH: Depending on the regulatory developments, technology could have a massive impact on the healthcare industry.
-The model is moving towards more telehealth with the advent of advanced virtual reality/augmented reality, as well as advanced diagnosis via artificial intelligence (AI) and machine-learning systems.
+The model is moving toward more telehealth with the advent of advanced virtual reality/augmented reality, as well as advanced diagnosis via artificial intelligence (AI) and machine-learning systems.
 Combined with the impact of medical records portability (e.g., the Apple initiative to keep at least some medical records on a person’s phone), the healthcare sector could become much more competitive and fragmented than it is now.
 If changes in payors happen as well, the healthcare industry could look very different in ten to 15 years than it does now.

 CA: How can law students brush up on their knowledge of the healthcare market?